adammak23/PCB-Blender/README.md

 PCB-Blender
-Blender addon for visualization of printed circuit board (PCB) projects created in gEDA PCB, KiCad, FreePCB more to be added...
+Blender addon for visualization of printed circuit board (PCB) projects created in gEDA PCB, KiCad...
+TODO:
+- FreeCAD support
+- Decrease filezise by instanced mesh (a lot of models have multiple repeating elements), potential solutions:
+	- a lot of manual work;
+	- super smart importer that recognizes similarities;
+	- array modifier (e.g. PinSocket 1x1 multiplied to create all other same-type sockets)